GhostWasFound13/Installastions/README.md

+<h6>began testing on replit</h6>
+its time to test the code will be fixing alot of bug oh yeah i still have alot package are not import it lets just fix package.json

+beta testing [progress]
 <h6>installastions</h6>
 installastions is discord bot knows as old bot doge bot going scratch making it this will alot of work soon